Qt Style Sheets

 Styles sheets are textual specifications that can be set on the whole application using QApplication::setStyleSheet() or on a specific widget (and its children) using QWidget::setStyleSheet().
 If several style sheets are set at different levels, Qt derives the effective style sheet from all of those that are set.
 This is called cascading.

 For this kind of customization, style sheets are much more powerful than QPalette.
 For example, it might be tempting to set the QPalette::Button role to red for a QPushButton to obtain a red push button.
-However, this wasn't guaranteed to work for all styles, because style authors are restricted by the different platforms' guidelines and (on Windows XP and OS X) by the native theme engine.
+However, this wasn't guaranteed to work for all styles, because style authors are restricted by the different platforms' guidelines and (on Windows and macOS) by the native theme engine.

 Style sheets let you perform all kinds of customizations that are difficult or impossible to perform using QPalette alone.
 If you want yellow backgrounds for mandatory fields, red text for potentially destructive push buttons, or fancy check boxes, style sheets are the answer.